Public Health Governance Project

 Phase 3 involves two deliberative engagements.
 By bringing together people (20-30 people per engagement) of diverse backgrounds and positions to deliberate on the topic of health and well being (O’Doherty et al. 2021), adaptation of this method will facilitate the development of the public health framework and policy recommendations.

-Deliberative Engagement #1 is a structured participant deliberation to be conducted with international experts in bioethics, epidemiology, public health, social sciences, and law at the Brocher Foundation (Geneva) to test and challenge the governance challenges that were revealed during the Phase 2 Focus Groups.
-The Working Group of international actors have expertise and experience in the governance, delivery, and/or assessment of public health, the operation of the social determinants of health and the planetary/One Health concept, and the pursuit of health equity in the population setting.
-What values are reflected in and realized through the public health ‘apparatus’ in countries beyond Canada?
+Deliberative Engagement #1 will be a three-day structured deliberation among international experts in bioethics, epidemiology, public health, social sciences, and law to be held at the Brocher Foundation (Geneva) in October 2024.
+The Working Group have expertise and experience in various aspects of governance, delivery, and/or assessment of public health, the operation of the social determinants of health and the planetary/One Health concept, and the pursuit of health equity in the population setting.
+With expertise in public health structures in their own countries, we will test and challenge the governance challenges identified during Phase 1 and Phase 2 of the PHG project.
+The Working Group will consider what values are reflected in and realized through the public health ‘apparatus’ in countries beyond Canada?
 To what extent do those values achieve the ‘public good’?
 How might we fairly reflect or achieve internationally-identified goals around sustainable population wellbeing and/or the ‘one health’ model?

 Deliberative Engagement #2 is a structured participant deliberation to be conducted with Canadian experts in bioethics, public health, social sciences, and law.
 It will explore questions related to their experiences with public health services, delivery, instruments and infrastructure.
 Ideas about improving governance will be elicited and engaged.